-What is Utility?
+What is utility?

-Utility of a goods is its want-satisfying capability.
-The more the stronger the aspiration to have it, the more is the utility procured from the goods.
+Utility of goods is their want-satisfying capability.
+More is the aspiration to have the goods, the more is the utility procured from them.
 Utility is instinctive.
 Distinct people can get different degrees of utility from the same goods.
 For instance, someone who likes sweets will get much higher utility from a sweet than someone who doesn’t like sweets.

 Approaches that elucidate consumer behaviour

-Measures of Utility :
+Measures of utility

 Total utility: Total utility of a determined quantity of goods or commodities (TU) is the total contentment procured from utilising the given amount of some goods ‘p’.

 Marginal utility: MU is the difference in total utility due to the utilisation of one extra unit of goods or commodities.

 Ordinal utility analysis: The customer does not quantify utility in numerals.
 The theory of customer decision-making under constraints of certitude can be, and mostly is, conveyed in terms of ordinal utility.

 The above-mentioned is the detailed information about the concept of utility.
 To know more about other commerce concepts, stay tuned to BYJU’S.